xinyaocse/EchoLLM_Code/README.md

 ### Measurement

 In the measurement folder, there are five files.
-Among them, *a​​dc_dataCaptureTest_audio.lua​​*a is the configuration file for radar parameters.
+Among them, *a​​dc_dataCaptureTest_audio.lua​​* is the configuration file for radar parameters.
 The remaining four code files are used for:

 - *adc_dataCapture_model.mlx*: Synchronizes mmWave data acquisition with batch audio playback through bone conduction headphones.
 - *muti_loc_exp_test_mti_beamform.mlx*: Implements SNR-based optimal range bin selection.